Westie Rescue of Orange County & Beyond

 kayd

-Our Westie Diet Success Stories
+Our Westie Diet Success Stories (scroll down for our success pictures)

 We receive many Westies in our program that were relinquished by their owners or turned in to shelters because they suffer from skin disorders.
 Many are due to neglect, some because they are at their wits end trying to rectify the problem, and others because countless veterinarian visits at an extraordinary expense and a variety of medication does not fix the problem.